Evident LogoOlympus Logo

 I have captured and recorded the entire life history of almost 100 species of butterflies in China, from eggs to larvae, pupae and even adults.

-Evident is an excellent optical equipment manufacturing enterprise with a century-long technological heritage.
-The Olympus UPlanSApo series objective lens is a good choice.
+Evident has excellent optical equipment manufacturing enterprise with a century-long technological heritage.
+The Olympus UPLANSAPO series objective lens is a good choice.
 Its resolution is relatively high, and the working distance is not too short, which is conducive to lighting during microscopic photography and generates high-quality microscopic images.

 Related Products